Filipi565/pitsu/Docs.md

 method: remove: remove a item to the class list

-method: replace: replace the value of a item to the given value
+method: replace: replace the value of a item to the given value for the class list